-Tax Residency Profile: Tax residents of the United States and possibly tax residents of another country
+Tax Residency Profile: Tax residents of the United States (or Canada) and possibly tax residents of another country

 It is becoming increasingly difficult to retire and afford to live in North America.
 As a result, there are a number of Canadians and Americans who believe that their money can go further if they live abroad.
 To be clear, these are people who:

-1. Receive their income from US sources (pension, Social Security, etc.)
+1. Receive their income from US or Canadian sources (pension, Social Security, Canada Pension Plan, etc.)

-2. Live outside the United States on their US source income.
+2. Live outside the United States or Canada on their US or Canadian source income.